If you’re looking for a list of things you need to do to every blog post before you hit publish, I’ve got you covered my friend!

 As an example, if you wrote about the best double stroller for twins, and someone typed those search terms into the search bar on Google, a well-optimized blog article will appear on the first few pages of results.

 A lot of factors come into play for SEO, and it takes some time to get on Google’s good side and build your credibility as a rank-worthy website…so don’t despair.
-It will happen if you stay consistent.
+It will happen if you stay consistent and keep learning and implementing proper SEO strategies.

 - A blog title with keywords

-- Include keywords in your URL and the alt descriptions for images
+- Keywords in your URL and the alt descriptions for images (if possible)

-Yoast SEO is an amazing free tool to help you optimize your content for search engines.
+Yoast SEO is a great free tool to help you optimize your content for search engines.
 It walks you through a specific checklist for every single post and suggests edits for improvement.

 THING FIVE: ENCOURAGE ACTION BY ASKING QUESTIONS